-Before I go much further, I want to make clear that I am not one of those people that can “get away” (whatever that means) with not wearing a bra.
-My boobs are around a D-cup last I checked, and I am 35 and have given birth.
-You can tell when I am not wearing a bra.
+Before I go much further, I want to make clear that I’m not one of those people who can “get away” (whatever that means) with not wearing a bra.
+My boobs are around a D cup the last I checked, and I am 35 and have given birth.
+You can tell when I’m not wearing a bra.

-So while I have hated wearing bras, I was scared that I would have even more men stare at my boobs and more women silently judging me and glaring.
-This was also compounded by the fact that I live in a small depressed city in an area that is especially Catholic and conservative and already deal with silent (and not so silent) judgment about how I look and talk.
-I was especially worried about my nipples getting hard and showing, but it’s happened and the world didn’t end.
+So while I’ve hated wearing bras, I was scared I would have even more men staring at my boobs and more women silently judging me and glaring.
+This was also compounded by the fact that I live in a small depressed city in an especially Catholic and conservative area, which causes me to already deal with silent and not so silent judgment about how I look and talk.
+I was particularly worried about my nipples getting hard and showing, but it has happened and the world didn’t end.

-Boob sweat?
-I feel like I have the same amount of boob sweat either way, but I do like to tuck my clothes under my boobs to mop up the sweat.
+“What about boob sweat?”
+I think I probably have the same amount of boob sweat either way, but I do like to tuck my clothes under my boobs to mop up the sweat.

 More Radical Reads: Long Live Yoga Pants, Leggings, Nipples, and Camel Toes

-This may seem like a small, ridiculous thing to a lot of people, most likely to people who have not felt obligated to wear a bra even though bras can be super uncomfortable.
+Refusing to wear a bra may seem like a small, ridiculous thing to a lot of people, most likely those who haven’t felt obligated to wear a bra.
 I have gotten less reaction from strangers than I thought I would, but I still have to give myself a little pep talk every time I get dressed to remind myself that I am not responsible for other people’s reactions to my body.
 Just like I should not have to constrain my thoughts and opinions, I should not have to arbitrarily constrain parts of my body to make other people more comfortable.

-[Feature Image: A photo of a storefront’s window.
-There are series of grey mannequins in the shop wearing various types of beige full-body and single piece underwear.
+Feature Image: A photo of a storefront’s window.
+There are multiple grey mannequins in the window wearing various types of beige full-body and single-piece underwear.
 Source: Liliana Amundaraín]